Omsinghmehta/LMS/README.md

 * Comment System: Students can give one feedback.

-* Mini Chat Room : Students can ask questions.
+* Mini Chat Room : Students can ask questions and chat with peers and educator.

 * Certificate Generator with  signatures, logos, borders, and seals